University of Washington

 Hatchery Releases

-To date, no winter-run Livingstone hatchery releases have occurred in WY 2026
+To date, no winter-run Livingston Stone hatchery releases have occurred in WY 2026.

 Juvenile Production Estimate

 The Juvenile Production Estimate for hatchery winter-run is 130,096 based on current Livingston Stone production estimates.
+The annual loss threshold is 1% of the JPE (1,301 fish), which is the same as the single-year ITL (BiOp Table 184).
 Note: Physical releases have not yet occurred in WY 2026.

 Annual Loss